 The Campaign Steering Committee serves as the volunteer leadership structure for the For the Bold campaign.
 It is comprised of representatives from the various schools and units, campus-wide leadership boards and geographic regions across the country.
 Members serve as ambassadors for the campaign and liaisons between the campaign and the group they represent.

 Class ambassadors volunteer to work with a small group of their classmates or friends by reaching out to them at key points throughout the year to convey the importance of giving back to the university.
 They serve as a William & Mary liaison to their personal network, providing regular updates and identifying ways to engage with the university.

-The College of William & Mary Foundation (the “Foundation”), chartered in 1939, is responsible for increasing private support and investing and managing non-public funds to enhance the mission of William & Mary.
+The William & Mary Foundation (the “Foundation”), chartered in 1939, is responsible for increasing private support and investing and managing non-public funds to enhance the mission of William & Mary.
 To realize institutional aims, Foundation trustees seek gifts and endowments for scholarships, fellowships, professorships and other important purposes from the university’s alumni, friends, corporations and foundations; prudently invest such gifts; and allocate the return in accordance with any restriction placed upon a gift by a donor and the university’s most-pressing needs.